google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

   alt="A piece of CSS code that distorts a div using CSS’
     perspective attribute.">

-The elements inside a perspective container are processed as follows:
+The elements inside a perspective container are processed by the CSS engine as follows:

 * Turn each corner (vertex) of an element into homogenous coordinates `[x,y,z,w]` (relative to the perspective container).